-Here’s a series of resource posts intending to help the vegan-curious, new and struggling vegans navigate their journey in Singapore.
+Here’s a series of resource posts intending to help the flexitarians, vegan-curious, new and struggling vegans navigate their journey in Singapore.
 Changing lifestyle habits takes unlearning and relearning.
-There will be challenges.
-Set goals and take it a step at a time.
+There will be challenges, so set goals and take it a step at a time.

 This first post is to explain the reasons people go vegan.
 Knowing the whys are important because:

-2) If you want to change, this knowledge can strengthen your resolve, inspire and take you further.
+2) If you want to change, the right knowledge can strengthen your resolve, inspire and take you further.

 Why on Earth did these tree hugging, kale chomping (I don’t even like kale) people give up fried